The name TCHO is a phonetic spelling for the first syllable of chocolate. Just say “cho!”

 Our 81% Extra Dark and TCHOPro 99% Chocolate are made without soy lecithin.
 However, those products may contain traces of soy as it is produced on the same production line as our other chocolate products.
 We practice strict quality assurance and safety procedures to prevent any cross-contamination of allergens.

 Our TCHO Roasted Cacao Nibs and TCHO Cocoa Powder are soy free.

-Where can I buy TCHO?
-Visit our Westfield San Francisco Centre kiosk, our online web store, or (coming soon) use our store locator to find a retailer near you!
+Visit our online web store, book a TCHO Factory Tour + Tasting with exclusive access to our factory retail store (by appointment only) or use our store locator to find a retailer near you!

 We are committed to delivering the best chocolate experience possible.
 In order to deliver your chocolate in perfect condition, we reserve the right to hold your order if temperatures pose a risk of damage.
 Please allow 2 business days to process and ship your order.
 All orders will ship between Monday and Wednesday, as we do not ship chocolate over the weekend due to unpredictable temperatures.
 Contact email@example.com with any questions.

 Many parcel carriers do not move product over the weekend and we cannot guarantee that your chocolate is under temperature-controlled conditions..
 We want to ensure you receive your order in the same delicious condition that it leaves our factory.
 We’ll hold your order if temperatures across the country are too warm to safely ship your chocolate.
 This means that we do not allow product to be in transit over the weekend.